popcorn-kernel/popcorn/SECURITY.md

 4. If you have ideas of how to fix this issue, please share it with us.

 For example:
-Title: able to run administartor commands from a non-root shell
+Title: able to run administrator commands from a non-root shell

 Body:
 If you were to use a non-root shell and try to run root only commands, you will succeed.